Carers can be eligible for support in their own right.

 A carer’s needs are only eligible where they meet all three of these conditions.

-The needs arise as a consequence of providing necessary care to an adult.
+The first condition looks at any needs that arise as a consequence of providing necessary care to an adult.

 If the carer is providing care and support for needs which the adult is capable of meeting themselves, the care may not be deemed necessary.

-As a result of the needs either the carer’s physical or mental health is, or is at risk of deteriorating, or the carer is unable to achieve any of the following outcomes:
+This condition is met if as a result of the needs, either the carer’s physical or mental health is, or is at risk of deteriorating, or the carer is unable to achieve any of the following outcomes: